instruxi-io/SxT-Utils-Hardhat/README.md

   	}
 #

+7. Generate all of the table-level security.
+Keep the output of this procedure [rivate.
+The contents should never be committed to public Github repositories and special caution should be taken when handling production security artifacts.

+#

+	npx hardhat sxt-utils:saveTableSecurity --schema <schema> --businessobject <businessObject>

+#

 8. Generate all of the table-level biscuits.
 Run this command for each table in your business object.
 Note, biscuit making has a dependency on WASM making it incompatible with Typescript.
-For this step use NPM.
+For this step use NPM and keep the output of this procedure private.

 #